 At this time, the CDBG office does not coordinate with corrections programs and institutions.
-However, the Williamson County Mobile Outreach Team does coordinate with corrections programs and institutions in an effort to assist those who are experiencing a mental crisis.
-The program allows for mental health support in an effort to avoid incarceration.
+However, the Mobile Outreach Team and Bluebonnet MHMR coordinate with corrections programs and institutions in an effort to assist those who are experiencing a mental crisis.
+The programs allows for mental health support in an effort to avoid incarceration.